 (Desk.com Blog) Excellent customer care on the social web can drive new customer acquisition and lower your branding, marketing and advertising costs.

 My Comment: This article helps make the argument that customer service is part of marketing.
-The seven steps, from “awareness” to “loyalty” is an excellent illustration of how a customer or company moves from being a casual customer to a loyal customer.
+The seven steps, from “awareness” to “loyalty,” is an excellent illustration of how a customer or company moves from being a casual customer to a loyal customer.

 (Retail Customer Experience) I have to tell you.
 I was in awe.
 People standing in line to go through security are not always in the best of moods, and this TSA agent was WOWing everyone with an amazing experience.
 Here are five things I took away from this experience.

 My Comment: A TSA agent delivering great customer service?
 Absolutely!
 It’s not that all of the other TSA agents aren’t friendly, but when you have an outgoing personality like the person described in this article, you stand out.
-I actually have a lot of nice interactions with TSA agents when travelling, and it’s nice to see someone notice.
-Better are the five “take-aways” the author learned from the experience.
+I actually have a lot of nice interactions with TSA agents when traveling, and it’s nice to see someone notice.
+Better are the five “takeaways” the author learned from the experience.

 (Forbes) Today’s customers are well-informed, adept at product research, and know how to maximize their budgets – often at the expense of loyalty to any particular retailer.